-Raisin’s online platform has consistently provided savings products with the highest interest rates.
-In fact, its selection of savings accounts and money market deposit accounts dominates my list of the best high-yield savings accounts.
+Raisin’s online marketplace has consistently provided savings products with the highest interest rates.
+In fact, its selection of savings accounts and money market deposit accounts dominates my list of savings accounts with the highest rates.

-If you’re wondering exactly what Raisin is, how the platform offers such high rates, and whether or not their legitimate, you’ve come to the right place.
+If you’re wondering exactly what Raisin is, how the platform can offer such high rates, and whether or not their legitimate, you’ve come to the right place.
 In my Raisin review, I’ll cover these topics, along with my first-hand experience using the platform and how much I’ve earned in interest.

 This post may contain affiliate links, meaning I get a commission at no cost to you if you decide to make a purchase through my links.
 Visit this page for more information.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 - No fees

 - Limited customer service hours